Bookkeeper33/MemoPokemon/README.md

 # Project:Memory Game (MemoPokemon)

-Memory Card Game is a fun game to test your memory skills while immersing you in the world of pokemons.
+MemoPokemon is a fun simple game to test your memory skills while immersing you in the world of pokemons.

 ### [Live Demo](https://memo-pokemon.vercel.app/) :ramen: